2degrees/django-pastedeploy-settings/docs/source/paste-factory.rst

 It does not define any option that can be used by Django or your application, apart from ``debug``.
-Note this option is lower case: That's the de-facto spelling for this variable in the WSGI world. *django-pastedeploy-settings* will automatically set Django's ``DEBUG`` to that value.
+Note this option is lower case: That's the de-facto spelling for this in the WSGI world. *django-pastedeploy-settings* will automatically set Django's ``DEBUG`` to that value.

 Sections with the ``app:`` prefix contain the settings for WSGI applications.
+In the context of INI files, these definitions are referred to as *options*.
 Whenever you reference a PasteDeploy file, you have to specify the application to be used, or else it'll default to ``main`` (if it exists).
 All the options defined in the specified ``app:*`` section will be converted to Django settings, with the values converted from JSON (except for the options ``use`` and ``paste.app_factory`` which are only used by PasteDeploy).

 The ``DEFAULT`` section is special.
-There you can define variables to be substituted in other sections, as well as some meta variables for Paste, *django-pastedeploy-settings* or other 3rd party software.
-The values set in this section are never parsed as JSON strings; they'll always be raw strings and therefore don't need to be quoted.
+The options defined here can be used as variables to be substituted in other sections, as well as some meta options for Paste, *django-pastedeploy-settings* or other 3rd party software.
+Except for ``debug``, the values set in this section aren't parsed as JSON strings;
+they'll always be raw strings and therefore don't need to be quoted.

 You can have more than one set of settings for your Django application.
 If, for example, you wanted to be able to use your application in development and